 Why You Should Replace Kitec Plumbing

-If you can see or remember seeing orange and blue pipes labelled “Kitec” in your house or building, it might be time to call in the plumbing experts because what you have in your plumbing system is most likely an accident waiting to happen.
-However, if you are just about to buy the property with this plumbing system, you need to know exactly what you are getting yourself into.
+Do you see orange and blue pipes labelled “Kitec” in your house or building?
+If so, it might be time to call in the plumbing experts because what you have is an accident waiting to happen.
+Pipe leaks, bursts, and blockages are highly common for homes with Kitec plumbing.
+Unfortunately, the problems only get worse over time.

-Kitec plumbing is, in a nutshell, a ticking time bomb of plumbing nightmares.
-All home/building buyers, realtors. homeowners, and building owners need to be aware of this because as we will discuss in a later section, the repercussions of having this plumbing system can be costly.
-So what is Kitec plumbing?
+Kitec is, in a nutshell, a ticking time bomb of plumbing nightmares.
+All home/building buyers, realtors, and homeowners need to be aware of this because the repercussions of having this plumbing system in your property can be costly.

 - Ambio Comfort